dlang/dmd/test/README.md

                          considered to be enabled on all platform).
                          default: (none, enabled)
-                         Valid platforms: win linux osx freebsd dragonflybsd netbsd Optionally a MODEL suffix can used for further filtering, e.g. win32 win64 linux32 linux64 osx32 osx64 freebsd32 freebsd64
+                         Valid platforms: win linux osx freebsd dragonflybsd netbsd Optionally a MODEL suffix can used for further filtering:
+                            - 32
+                            - 32mscoff (windows only)
+                            - 64
+                         E.g. win32mscoff osx64 freebsd32

 Environment variables
 ------------------------------